Overview

 Task results

 Use any result type you want.
-For complex results, use a custom dataclass.
+For complex results, use a custom dataclass (Python) or interface (Node.js).

 from dataclasses import dataclass@dataclassclass ContactInfoResult:name: stremail_address: strphone_number: strclass GetContactInfoTask(AgentTask[ContactInfoResult]):# ....